nlenssen2013/radar_analysis/README.md

 THREAD_SERVER_URL=<https://example/thredds/catalog/path>
 ```

 `AWS_PROFILE` is optional; leave it blank to use the default AWS credential chain.
+The
+`AWS_REGION` and `S3_BUCKET` defaults match the public Level III bucket and are safe to
+commit for local development.

 ## Local Development
 1. Create a virtual environment and install dependencies: